Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Found a bootstrap template to use for my single page project.
 Now my navbar is able to change class to "Active" on scroll by section.
 Now I am working on re-doing the project to work with the template.

 Thoughts: I Love being able to use some of what I learn.

+Day 60: February 22, 2018

+Today's Progress: Worked on some styling for the "Wildwood" project.

+Thoughts: Not enough time in the day....

+Day 61: February 23, 2018

+Today's Progress: Continued working on my project.
+The styling is all coming together now.
+I'm happy with how it's turning out.
+Now I need the "client" to get some better photos of their work so I can add them to the page.

+Thoughts: It's all starting to come together....